 Home Buyer Rebate

 Clever can save you money while you sell your rental property, but we can also save you money when you go to buy a new one.
 Many buyers who choose to go with a Clever agent can receive up to a 1% rebate.
-That 1% can be used to spruce up your new rental or to to simply go back into your pocket.
+That 1% can be used to spruce up your new rental or it can simply go back into your pocket.

 Getting a bigger bang for your buck on the sale of your rental doesn’t have to be difficult.